Careers, Education, Information, Advice and Guidance

 Key Stage 3

-In Year 7 and 8, students gain most of their careers advice and guidance through the PSHE programme.
-They play a ‘Life’ game which gets them thinking about reality of employment and making difficult life choices in quite a light-hearted and fun way.
+In Year 7 and 8 students gain most of their careers advice and guidance through the PSHE programme.
+They play a ‘Life’ game which gets them thinking about the reality of employment and making difficult life choices in quite a light-hearted and fun way.

-Students in Year 7 + 8 are also invited to the ‘Careers’ Fair’ to give them a taste of future possible career paths.
-They are given question frames to ensure they find out information from the stands, and this is then followed up by discussions with their tutor in the tutor morning programme.
+Students in Year 7 and 8 are also invited to the ‘Careers’ Fair’ to give them a taste of possible future career paths.
+They are given question frames to ensure they find out information from the stands, and this is then followed up by discussions with their tutor as part of the tutor morning programme.

-As well as this, the students are also exposed to ideas about careers and educational routes through the assembly programme and through the curriculum subject areas.
+As well as this, the students are exposed to ideas about careers and educational routes through the assembly programme and through the different curriculum areas.

 Key Stage 4

 In Term 4, Y12 students have the opportunity to visit Cardiff University and a HE fair to begin to make decisions about whether or not they are applying to university.
 PSHEE in terms 5 and 6 is devoted to either UCAS preparation (using the UWE Heading Higher passport framework) or learning about the Apprenticeship programme.
 Students who are planning to apply to university are guided through the process of choosing courses, visiting open days and writing a personal statement.
 Students with high GCSE grades are encouraged to apply for a Sutton Trust summer school.
 Students planning to enter the military have visiting speakers to talk through the process.
 Those intending to apply for an apprenticeship are given help writing CV’s, letters of application and using the national apprenticeship website.
-Students finish Y12 with a week’s work experience at the end of term 6.
+Students finish Y12 with an Employability Day at the end of term 6.
+This day includes workshops run by members of the business community, a mock interview and a CV writing session.
+Students are also encouraged to complete a work experience placement to enhance their CV or UCAS application.

 Y13 students continue with UCAS preparation.
-Students applying to Oxbridge, Medicine or Veterinary courses are offered a mock interview at St Mary’s as part of the ‘Oxfizz’ programme.
+Students applying to Oxbridge, Medicine or Veterinary courses are offered a mock interview at St Mary’s as part of the ‘Oxfizz’ program.

 These students are also offered a mock interview in school with a member of SLT.
 Students applying for nursing courses are offered a mock interview at UWE as part of our Heading Higher partnership.
 In early October the school offers a parent’s session for UCAS information and applying for student finance.
 The school’s internal UCAS deadline is the beginning of term two.

-Students not applying to university all have a practice interview with a member of the local business community during terms 3 or 4 and receive ongoing help with their applications.
+Students not applying to university all have a practice interview with a member of the local business community and receive ongoing help with their applications.
 Mentoring with tutors continues to be regular and aimed at avoiding NEET students.
-Students unsure about their next steps will be offered a career’s interview.
+Students unsure about their next steps will be offered a career’s interview or a mentor from the business community.